karina7272/data-agent-project/README.md

 # Data Agent Project

 This repository contains a simple yet powerful **data analysis assistant** written in Python.
-It was developed as a solution to the SynMax Take‑Home Data Agent assignment.
+It was developed as a solution to the Take‑Home Data Agent assignment.
 The goal of the project is to create a chat‑based agent that can ingest a tabular dataset, understand natural‑language questions, perform both deterministic and analytical